 As winter storms blanket the area with mounds of snow, kids gleefully head for the sledding hills, while many of us struggle with the backbreaking chore of shoveling it.
 Each year, thousands of people injure their backs while shoveling snow or falling on ice.
 In addition to the immediate pain, if left untreated, the spine damage can worsen and lead to more severe problems such as herniated or bulging discs that may require surgery.

-Here are 7 tips from the orthopedic and spine physicians at OASIS Medical and Wellness Group (offices in, Glen Rock, Union, North Bergen, Old Bridge and Brooklyn), to help you avoid snow-shoveling and ice related injuries:
+Here are 7 tips from the orthopedic and spine physicians at OASIS Medical and Wellness Group to help you avoid snow-shoveling and ice-related injuries:

 - Wear footwear with treads for snow – Before you even take a step outside, leave high-heel shoes/boots and flat, slick soled shoes behind and instead wear shoes or boots that have rubber treads designed for to give you firm traction on snowy and icy surfaces.